Cosync/AppKey-WebAuthn-Flutter/README.md

     }

 ```
-To create assertion object please see a Credential Manager Library at https://pub.dev/packages/credential_manager or see our demo react website and react app projects code at https://github.com/Cosync/AppKey-WebReactDemo, https://github.com/Cosync/AppKey-ReactNativeDemo, https://github.com/Cosync/AppKey-ReactExpoDemo
+To create assertion object please see a Credential Manager Library at https://pub.dev/packages/credential_manager or see our demo Flutter App at: https://github.com/Cosync/AppKey-FlutterDemo

 ### Example